DE0CH/velarium/docs/ib/ib_docs.md

 ## Part 2: Storage and Database

 The storage was implemented in AWS S3, and database uses PostgresSQL build in on Heroku.
-This illustrates my technical ability of using cloud database.
+This illustrates my technical ability of using cloud database and storage.

 There are primarily three parts that enabled the cloud storage — provisioning and configuring an S3 bucket, integrating the storage into Django models, and optimisation by allowing the user to directly upload into the s3 bucket without having to go through the server.

 The bucket is called `codestudy` — the name of the application, and an IAM user is created in AWS with the following policy.
+The limited scope ensures that even if the API keys are leaked, other buckets and services would not be affected.

 ```json
 {